marythought/fibonacci/README.md

 # Fibanocci Sequence

 ## Description
-**Deck of Cards** Exploring the Fibanocci sequence with BDD and Ruby.
+Exploring the Fibanocci sequence with BDD and Ruby.

 ## Usage